dkoreny/gearshifter/casper.md

 avrdude -p m32u4 -c avr109 -v -U flash:w:..\dkmain.hex:i
 ```

 NB: _before_ running avrdude, press the reset button on the box.
 You have to run the above command within 6 seconds of pressing the reset button.
+So, type it out, but don't press enter.

 If that does not work, find which com? port the atmega32u4 is connected to.